rojinadeuja/rojinadeuja/README.md

 ## Hi there!

-I am an international student at the University of Nebraska-Lincoln.
+I'm an international student pursuing Masters of Science in Computer Science at the <a href="https://www.unl.edu/">University of Nebraska-Lincoln</a>.

+:triangular_flag_on_post: Looking for Summer 2021 Internship

+:triangular_flag_on_post: Graduating December 2021

 **I invest most of my time learning Data Science.
 I am really interested in building innovative Data-driven solutions that can refine traditional software paradigms.**